FrimJo/react-take-off/README.md

 Start the application with `yarn start`

-This should open http://localhost:3000 in your browser.
+This will open http://localhost:3000 in your browser.

 ### Test